Psycojoker/HolyView/README.rst

 the world.

 You worked on a task ?
 Just press + to increment its progression.
 The date when you incremented is recorded.
-This way, rpogression plots can be done.
+This way, progression plots can be done.

 Installation
 ------------
-An root:
+sn root:
 python setup.py install

 Licence